 These days, it’s easy for kids of all ages to dive into exciting challenges in technology.
-And yes, that includes hackathons!
+And yes, that includes beginner-level hackathons!
 Platforms like Hackathon Jr and CEL Kids are great places for kids to test out their skills in engaging, age-appropriate settings.

 We know from experience that hackathons provide the ideal outlet for young programmers.

 Avi Schiffman, one of our very own, got his start first at iD Tech, then through hackathons, and used his skills to create a COVID-19 tracking website utilized by millions of people.
 Like Avi, it’s great to have some coding experience before entering the hackathon arena.